terok_sandbox

 Shield egress firewall profile names.

-shield_audit = True
+shield_audit = field(default_factory=_default_shield_audit)

 class-attribute